 The thyroid gland is a part of the endocrine system.
 The endocrine system produces hormones that regulate the normal functions of the body.
 The thyroid is a small, butterfly-shaped gland at the base of the throat.
 It has a left and right lobe.
-The middle of the thyroid gland, where the lobes connect, is called the isthmus.
-The thyroid makes the hormone thyroxine.
-This helps the body regulate:
+The isthmus is the part of the thyroid gland where the lobes connect.
+The thyroid makes the hormone thyroxine, which helps the body regulate: